infor-design/enterprise-wc/src/components/ids-line-chart/README.md

 ## Accessibility Guidelines

 - 1.4.1 Use of Color - Color is not used as the only visual means of conveying information, indicating an action, prompting a response, or distinguishing a visual element.
 Ensure the color tags that indicate state like OK, cancel, ect have other ways to indicate that information.
 This is failing.
-- 1.4.3 Contrast (Minimum) - The visual presentation of text and images of text has a contrast ratio of at least 4.5:1.
-Ensure the color tags pass contrast.

 ## Regional Considerations

-Labels should be localized in the current language.
-The close and link icons will flip to the alternate side in Right To Left mode.
-Consider that in some languages text may be a lot longer (German).
-And in some cases it cant be wrapped (Thai)
+Chart labels should be localized in the current language.
+The chart will flip in RTL mode.
+For some color blind users the svg patterns can be used.

 ## Why Not Canvas?